piggyvenus/women-initiative-workshop/README.md

 guess = input("Please guess a letter or word: ").upper()
 ```
 Next step is to create a logic to process 3 possible inputs from the user (guessing a word, a letter, or anything else)
+Let's create an if-else block in the while loop.

 ```
 if len(guess) == 1 and guess.isalpha():